-Other states may allow the practice, but won’t let insurers use your credit report as a reason to drop or deny coverage completely.
+Other states may allow the practice.
+But they won’t let insurers use your credit report as a reason to drop or deny coverage completely.

 And then there’s Washington, D.C.
 The D.C.
-Department of Insurance mandates that policyholders can ask their insurers to calculate a new premium every year based on their new score.
+Department of Insurance lets policyholders ask insurers to calculate new premiums every year based on their new scores.

-If your credit score is low because of a major life event like losing a job or a divorce, ask your agent to make an exception.
+Sometimes your credit score is low because of a major life event like losing a job or a divorce.
+If so, ask your agent to make an exception.

-If you feel like your insurance rates are too high due to your credit score, compare homeowners insurance rates from multiple companies to get a better deal.
+If you think your insurance rates are too high due to your credit score, compare homeowners quotes from multiple companies.
+You can get a better deal.

 Homeowners might wonder if comparing rates will affect their credit score.
-Fortunately, when an insurer looks at someone’s credit-based insurance score, it is considered a “soft inquiry” instead of a “hard inquiry.”
+When an insurer looks at your credit-based insurance score, it's a “soft inquiry” instead of a “hard inquiry.”
 Soft inquiries don’t negatively impact your credit score.